 What is the minimum age for membership?

-Currently you must be 16 years and over to join or ride with DCV.
+You must be 16 years and over to join or ride with DCV.
 We don’t have the infrastructure to accept youngsters under 16 years.
 There’s no MAXIMUM age limit though!

 How do I join?

-How do I get kit?
+How do I order kit?

 Our kit is manufactured exclusively by Provision who require a minimum order quantity and whose lead times vary up to 12 weeks.
 We do hold some stock of popular items about which you’ll need to speak to our Kit Manager.